All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weight Management

 Ozempic produces weight loss of approximately 6% to 7% at its maximum dose of 2.0 mg weekly .
-While this is less than the weight loss achieved with Wegovy (which uses the same active ingredient at a higher dose), it still represents a clinically meaningful reduction that can improve mobility, sleep, and inflammatory status for patients carrying excess weight.
+While this is less than the weight loss achieved with Wegovy (which uses compounded formulations of the active ingredient at a higher dose), it still represents a clinically meaningful reduction that can improve mobility, sleep, and inflammatory status for patients carrying excess weight.

 GLP-1 Receptors and Brain Function